VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 The three features of money market are described below:

-· It is a market for short term funds whose maturity period is upto one year.
+short term funds whose maturity period is upto one year.

-· The main participants are institutional investors.
+The main participants

-· Since the cost of securities may be high, investment in the money market requires huge capital outlay.
+securities may be high, investment in the money market requires huge capital

 Question 6.